asyncapi/website/pages/docs/tools/asyncapi-cli.md

 npm --version
 ```

-If you don’t have Node.js or NPM installed, [install both with this package manager](https://nodejs.org/en/download/package-manager/).
+If you don’t have Node.js or NPM installed, you can install both with this [Node.js package manager](https://nodejs.org/en/download/package-manager/).

-After installing Node.js and NPM, run the following command to install the AsyncAPI CLI globally on your PC:
+After installing Node.js and NPM, run the following command to install the AsyncAPI CLI globally:
 ```sh
 npm install -g @asyncapi/cli
 ```

-## Install CLI on MacOS
+### Mac
-There are two ways to install the AsyncAPI CLI on your MacOS:
+There are two ways to install the AsyncAPI CLI on your macOS: using the `brew` package manager or `pkg` files.

-### Using `brew`
+#### `brew` installation
-To install the AsyncAPI CLI using `brew` package manager, run the following commands in your terminal:
+To install the AsyncAPI CLI using the `brew` package manager, run the following commands in your terminal:
 ```sh
 # Install brew
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"